Nate-br/Nate-br/README.md

 I develop and build what i can imagine and see.

-My main tools are react,node,css,typescript,fedora(linux).
+My main tools are react,node,css,typescript,html,fedora(linux).

 🌱 i'm currently a cs sophomore student.